 One of the most important aspects is to remember that chlorinated water can kill the tadpoles so if you need to change the water then use water from the pond you collected them from or use rainwater that you can collect easily this time of the year.

-We use a fish tank for our tadpoles the same one every year - it also gets used to keep snails and caterpillars at different times of the year.
+We use an old fish tank to create an observation habitat for our tadpoles.
+It also gets used to keep snails and caterpillars at different times of the year so that we can observe more nature.

-When the children were younger I added a box of frog books for tots to the side so that they could connect literacy with nature as well.
+When the children were younger I added a box of fun frog books to the side so that they could connect literacy with nature as well.
+You can see our daughter reading through a rhyming book with the tank infront her in the image above.

 - Keep the frog spawn in the container in the shade away from direct heat but protected from frosts - in the UK we still can have some frosts well in May - you can, of course, have it in your home if you wish - do not put a lid on the container